lococoder-tx/lococoder-tx/README.md

 2) Ship Fast (without sacrificing features)
 3) Think Fast (give you all the facts so that you can make the right decisions)

-Most of my work lies behind closed doors, but you can view my most recent projects on my [Portfolio](https://www.lococoder.com)
+Most of my work lies behind closed doors, but you can view my past projects and resume on my [Portfolio](https://www.lococoder.com)

 I'm blessed to be doing what I love - coding ☕️ 💻